vinhng10/decepticon/README.md

-# Decepticon - Multiple Choice Question Generation
+# Decepticon - Multiple Choice Question & Distractors Generation
+Here are the links to the thorough [literature survey](https://github.com/vinhng10/decepticon/blob/master/documents/NLP_Literature_Review_2021.pdf) and [final report](https://github.com/vinhng10/decepticon/blob/master/documents/NLP_Final_Report.pdf) of the project.

 ## Description
 We aim at an end-to-end solution for automatic generation of multiple choice questions for English exams.
 Creating such exam could be time-consuming, therefore, a model that can suggest question as well as possible choices could potentially speed up the process and improve the exam quality.